ErickGHo/OnwardsAndUpwards/java/README.md

 * Long polling the transaction endpoint to verify deposits is not needed.
 * In order to simplify business logic, I hid many network exceptions.
 Depending on my stakeholders, this could be changed to make the exceptions visible.
   * InsufficentFundsException was implemented according to api specs.
-* Tests were not created
+* Unit tests are bare minimum

 ### Project was not forked, used the template instead.